-Students who did not complete Sociology 506, 521, 531, and Statistics 531 or their equivalents must complete them without the credits counting toward the minimum number of hours required for the Ph.D.
+Students who did not complete Sociology 506, 521, and 531 must complete them without the credits counting toward the minimum number of hours required for the Ph.D.

 All Ph.D. students must take three core courses (9 credit hours) listed below.